ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 Tom Jones
 for their reviews and suggestions.

 The definition of a Collection CMW has been modelled on a proposal originally made by Simon Frost for an EAT-based Evidence collection type.
-The Collection CMW intentionally attains binary compatibility with Simon's design and aims at superseding it by also generalizing on the allowed Evidence formats.
+The Collection CMW aims at superseding it by generalizing the allowed Evidence formats.

 [^note]: Note:
 [^issue]: Open issue: